|

-An employee in Oregon is not entitled to keep his or her job.
+An employee in an "at will" jurisdiction such as Oregon has no presumed right to keep his or her job.
 I had no recourse.
 Unless I could show that somebody had discriminated against me as a member of a specific protected class of people, there was nothing that I could do.
+An employer may legally dismiss an employee for no reason.

-Christina, a fellow employee, began to studiously ignore me.
+Christina began to studiously ignore me.
 When I said something about this to another employee, Christina claimed to feel unsafe and insisted that I be terminated.
 Her actions and those of that other employee, Stuart, were enough to convince my employer Rhonda to fire me.

 Rhonda felt bad about letting me go, and said that if she were in better medical condition she would have liked to do more to help me.